aspnet/AzureSignalR-samples/tutorials/chat-room-service.md

     The connection string is used for server code to connect to the service.
 For client, usually there are additional authentication needed, so Azure SignalR Service gives you the flexibility to implement your own authentication.
 A client doesn't directly connect to the service using connection string, instead your application need to implement an API that does the authentication and issues a token to the client.
 Client then use this token to connect to the service.

-    In this sample, we do no authentication but directly issue the token.
+    In this sample, we simply do no authentication and directly issue the token.
 You can implement a real authentication in your own project.

     ```cs
     [HttpGet("{hubName}")]